Shuli-Wang/dspace-test/test-result-action-required.md

 Example: Searching "international students - Lakehead"<br>
 Previous site: 11 results<br>
 Testing site: 9 results<br>
-(The 2 missing items are in Spanish but contain translated metadata that matches the word “student.”)<br>
+The 2 missing items are in Spanish but contain translated metadata that matches the word “student.” see details [here](/dspace-test-1.png))<br>
 Is this expected behavior in the new version?<br>